+Philosophical

-Philosophical Approaches Group 1 course
+Group 1 course

+Approaches

 An examination of philosophical questions surrounding death.
 Topics include the rationality of fear of death, the possibility of the survival of death, the relation between mortality and the meaning of life and idea of a good death.
 Prerequisite: one course in philosophy or permission of instructor.

 PHIL 419.
 Major Philosophers

+Group 1 course

 One or two philosophers, usually chosen from Plato, Aristotle, Descartes, Locke, Berkeley, Hume, Leibniz, Spinoza, Kant, Hegel, Wittgenstein and Frege.
 Prerequisite: two courses in philosophy or permission of instructor.
 May be repeated for credit with different topics.
 Counts toward European Studies Minor.

+PHIL 469.